hknutzen/Netspoc/technical.markdown

 Netspoc combines networks connected by unmanaged routers in zones.
 These zones, containing networks and unmanaged routers as elements, are delimited by zone interfaces of managed or semi-manged routers.
 Every zone element is part of exactly one zone.
-Zones help to speed up the traversal of the graph: As filtering takes place only at zone delimiting interfaces, zones can be traversed instead of single networks.
+Partitioning the network topology into zones results in several benefits: Zones can be used to define attributes for all networks located in a zone, users may refer to zones as source or destination in rule definition and finally, zones help to speed up the traversal of the graph.
+As filtering takes place only at zone delimiting interfaces, zones can be traversed instead of single networks.
+Second, zones can be used to define attributes for all networks located in a zone, and finally, users may refer to zones as source or destination in rule definition

 {% include image.html src="./images/zone.png" description="Zones contain networks and unmanaged routers." %}

-Areas, defined in Netspoc topology by the keyword `area`, span a certain part of the network topology, which is delimited by the areas border definitions.
+Areas, defined in Netspoc topology by the keyword `area`, span a certain part of the network topology, which is enclosed by the areas borders.
 The borders of an area refer to interfaces of managed routers.
 While a `border` definition includes the adjacent zone but excludes the adjacent router from the area, an `inclusive_border` definition includes the router but not the zone.
-Areas are used to define router attributes and NAT information for all included managed routers and networks.
+Areas are used to define attributes and NAT information for all included managed routers and networks and may be used by the user as source or destination in rule definition.

     area:a1 = {
-      border = interface:r1.n1;
+      border = interface:R1.n1;
-      inclusive_border = interface:r3,n2;
+      inclusive_border = interface:R3.n2;
     }

 {% include image.html src="./images/area.png" description="Areas contain security zones and managed routers." %}